Our Mission Statement

 To be transformed through an encounter with the Spirit of Truth and the Love of God

-In 1968 Bishop Green invited the Dominicans of the Central Province to serve as Chaplains.
-This administration transferred to the Western Dominican Province in 1980 with Fr.
+In 1968, Bishop Green extended an invitation to the Dominicans of the Central Province to serve as Chaplains.
+The administration was transferred to the Western Dominican Province in 1980, with Fr.
 Tom DeMan serving as Pastor.
-The Newman Center has also been served by the Dominican Sisters of Oakford and currently Dominican Sisters of Mission San Jose.
-The Order of Preachers’ charism has four pillars that guide all of the ministries at the Newman Center: Prayer, Community, Service and Preaching
+The presence of the Domincan priests from the Western Province is a tradition that continues to this day.
+We have also been blessed with the presence and service of the Dominican Sisters of Oakland and, most recently, the Dominican Sisters of Mission San Jose.
+The Newman center continues to be guided by The Order of Preachers’ four pillars: Prayer, Community, Service, and Preaching.

 What is a Newman Center?

 A Newman Center is a Catholic campus ministry at a public university, which seeks to allow Catholic students to attend a public university with an environment and community that supports their Catholic faith and encourages them to grow deeper in faith and relationship with God.
 Newman Centers began in 1883 when a group of students at the University of Wisconsin decided to meet regularly to discuss their faith after encountering professors who criticized the Catholic Church.
 These types of clubs spread to other public universities, but didn’t have the Newman name until a student club in 1893 at the University of Pennsylvania decided to name theirs after Saint John Henry Newman, who was an English Cardinal and scholar in the 1800s.

 To find out more about Saint John Henry Newman, go to Saints.SQPN.com.

 St. Thomas More was an English lawyer and statesman (Lord Chancellor) until he was martyred in 1535.
 Find out more at Saints.SQPN.com.